 Skip to content

-Welcome to Bodelwyddan Solar and Energy Storage
+Welcome to Bodelwyddan Solar

 The project directly supports the UK Government’s commitment to making the UK a clean energy superpower by tripling solar power generated by 2030.